ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ### Viewing a specific share binding of a file share from the CLI
 {: #fs-view-share-binding-cli}

-[New]{: tag-new} To view a specific accessor share binding that is linked to an origin share from the CLI, use the `ibmcloud is share-accesssor-binding` command.
+To view a specific accessor share binding that is linked to an origin share from the CLI, use the `ibmcloud is share-accesssor-binding` command.
 See the following example.

 ```sh
 $ ibmcloud is share-accessor-binding my-origin-share r-006-c2e53b1b-3b15-4792-8d96-c9c035fd65c3